-Join a once-in-a-lifetime adventure in the realm of the polar bear and midnight sun!
-During the month of May, Svalbard is characterised by a wonderful purity and offers breathtaking sceneries.
+Join a once-in-a-lifetime adventure in the realm of the midnight sun!
+During the month of May, Svalbard is characterised by a wonderful purity and offers spectacular sceneries.
 The fairytale winter landscape is dominated by sparkling ice formations, snow covered mountains, fjord ice and pastel coloured skies.

 It is spring in the Arctic and it is an indescribable experience to be there and witness the archipelago come to life.The polar bear yearlings venture out for the first time, the Arctic foxes and the Svalbard reindeers still wear their winter fur and seals and walruses can often be seen resting on the fjord ice.
 The little auks and the Brünnich’s guillemots have returned to their summer nests and the bird cliffs are teeming with life.
 This is also a great time to spot the king eider and rock ptarmigan.

 - True expedition cruising

 - 100 % climate compensated

 With our sturdy Zodiacs we explore this winter wonderland, heading for some of Svalbard’s most magnificent fjords and we try to make landings wherever the ice and snow allows us.